MathIsLife/mathislife.github.io/index.md

 * <a href="/assets/posts/Fenwick_Tree.html" target="_blank">Where's the tree in Fenwick tree?</a>

 ## About Me
+Hi there!
 My name is Jubayer Nirjhor and I'm currently pursuing computer science at University of Dhaka.

 Random links: <a href="mailto:jr_nirjhor@yahoo.com" target="_blank">Email</a>, <a href="https://t.me/Alpha_Q" target="_blank">Telegram</a>, <a href="http://stats.ioinformatics.org/people/5850" target="_blank">IOI</a>, <a href="https://codeforces.com/profile/Alpha_Q" target="_blank">Codeforces</a>, <a href="https://github.com/MathIsLife" target="_blank">GitHub</a>, <a href="https://www.facebook.com/jr.nirjhor" target="_blank">Facebook</a>.